carolinemyers/journal-club.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a graduate student within the NYU Department of Psychology and Center for Neural Science, where I am a researcher and lab manager in the Carrasco Lab under Dr. Marisa Carrasco.
-I'm interested in visual perception and attention, with a particular focus on how visual perception changes over the course of human development.
-My other research interests include individual and group-level differences in visual perception and attention, oculomotor behavior, and empirical aesthetics.
+I'm interested in visual perception and attention, with a particular focus on how perceptual performance differs at isoeccentric peripheral locations around the visual field.
+My other research interests include individual and group-level differences in visual perception and attention, eye movements, pupillometry, and empirical aesthetics.

 Participate in research!
 ======